lddubeau/bluejax/README.md

 Using Bluejax
 =============

-The module exports these objects:
+The module exports these items:

 * ``ajax(...)`` is a function that passes all its arguments to ``jQuery.ajax``.
 By default, it returns a promise that resolves to the data